EKKOING/EKKOING/README.md

     Current undergraduate student at Conn College where I am studying Computer Science.
     You can find me pursuing the intersection of data science and software engineering.
     Currently working @ FreightFlows as a software engineer.
+    Unfortunately, most of my recent projects are not present here, but feel free to take a look at my past work.
     ''',
     'favorite_language': 'python',
     'education': {